-Barkhor Street is located in the heart of Lhasa, encircling the Jokhang temple in the old district of Lhasa.
+Barkhor Street is located in Lhasa’s heart, encircling the Jokhang temple in the old district of Lhasa.
 It is said that in 647, King Songtsen Gampo built the Jokhang temple.
 Jokhang is one of the first and old temples built in Tibet.
 Religiously, Barkhor street is actually a one-way circled praying road around the Jokhang temple.
 It is an essential pilgrim route.
 Most Tibetan are concentrated here because of the Jokhang temple.
 Due to its magnificence, it quickly attracted thousands of pilgrims.
 As a result, there are lots of guesthouses, shops, restaurants, etc. Hence that’s how Barkhor street originated.
 The Barkhor circuit of the east street, west street, north street, and south street.
 This street retains the ancient Lhasa look.

 I would personally suggest you go to Jokhang twice.
 One is the morning to see inside the temple and one late in the evening because the night view surrounding Jokhang is mesmerizing when all the lights are on.